Fiji–New Zealand relations

-Recent relations
+Relations after the 2006 coup

 Relations were soured following a military coup in Fiji in December 2006, and the overthrowing of Prime Minister Laisenia Qarase's government by Commodore Frank Bainimarama, who replaced him as prime minister.
 Helen Clark's government in New Zealand was one of the leading voices in condemning the coup.
-New Zealand has placed sanctions in Fiji, reduced its aid, and has continuously demanded that Bainimarama allow a return to democracy.
+New Zealand has placed sanctions in Fiji, reduced its aid, and had continuously demanded that Bainimarama allow a return to democracy.
 Bainimarama, in turn, has accused the New Zealand government of "bullying", and of ignoring his efforts in reforming his country and preparing it for democratic elections.
 He has asked New Zealand to "be more sensitive, to understand the fundamentals and dynamics of Fiji's situation and not to make conclusions in haste".

 Bilateral relations sank to a new low in June 2007 when Fiji expelled New Zealand's High Commissioner Michael Green, allegedly for "interfering in Fiji's domestic affairs" a claim which the New Zealand government denied.

 The following month, Fiji's Finance Minister Mahendra Chaudhry accused New Zealand of being excessive in its hostility to Bainimara's government, and hinted at a shift in Fiji's foreign policy towards Asia: "Fiji has friends in China, it has friends in Korea, it has friends in […] other Asian countries.
 We’re no longer relying on Australia and New Zealand."
 Australia, like New Zealand, had strongly condemned the December 2006 coup, whereas China by contrast had advised the international community to show understanding towards the situation in Fiji.

 Later that year, Helen Clark stated that Bainimarama would be "treated like a leper" if he attended a Pacific Islands Forum meeting in Tonga in October.
 Pacific Island nation members reacted by distancing themselves from New Zealand's stance, and Bainimarama did attend.
 Clark avoided Bainimarama at the meeting.

 In November 2007, bilateral relations worsened further when a Fiji-born New Zealand businessman, Ballu Khan, was arrested in Fiji, accused of conspiring to assassinate Bainimarama and several other members of Fiji's government, and allegedly subjected to a severe beating by the police, which resulted in hospitalisation.
 New Zealand's High Commission in Suva was denied access to Khan.
 Fiji's Police Commissioner, Esala Teleni, commented: "There are efforts being made to create an unfavourable environment, that may provide excuses to certain lurking nations to interfere in the affairs of Fiji" – a transparent reference to New Zealand.
 New Zealand Foreign Affairs Minister Winston Peters reacted to the claim by dismissing it as "unsubstantiated nonsense".
 Helen Clark likewise denied that New Zealand had played any part in any plot to assassinate Bainimarama: "[F]rom New Zealand's point of view, we have no part in financing or supporting any activities of such kind in Fiji."
 Bainimarama published a statement confirming that he did not believe the Australian and New Zealand governments had been involved in the plot.